thekernelkiller/project-jarweb/README.md

 JarWeb is a web automation system built using CrewAI and LangGraph.
 It takes a human-like prompt with your instructions and then dynamically figures out how to automate actions on any website.
 Think of it as your own personal Jarvis for the web!

-Read the detailed blog of my approach to this architecture [here](https://haberdashery.vivekirl.space/private/interface-labs-assignment).
+Read the detailed blog of my approach to this project [here](https://haberdashery.vivekirl.space/private/interface-labs-assignment).

 ### 1. Key Features